zhullyb/monyhar/monyhar/docs/android_build_instructions.md

 out/Default/bin/chrome_public_apk install
 ```

-The app will appear on the device as "Chromium".
+The app will appear on the device as "Monyhar".

 ### Build Content shell